drzdo/immersive_morrowind_llm_ai/README.md

 /d/ffmpeg/bin/ffmpeg.exe -ss 0 -t 300 -i /d/concat-${RACE}-full.mp3 -c:a copy /d/concat-${RACE}-trimmed.mp3
 ```

+This script gets all mp3 files in the folder you are in.
+If you are in `Data Files\Sound\Vo\d\m`, then it wlil list all mp3 voiced lines for Dunmer male.
+Then it merges them alltogether in a single long file, and then trims it to get the first 5 minutes.
+5 minutes is good enough for ElevenLabs to operate.

+Adjust path to `ffmpeg.exe` in the script accordingly.

 3. Now, you need to create voices for each race and gender.
 Go to `Data Files\Sound\Vo`, and, say for dunmer male: `Data Files\Sound\Vo\d\m`, and run the command:

 ```sh